schneider128k/ai_course/README.md

 ## Simple linear model and convolutional neural network for recognizing hand-written digits ##

-The first notebook implements a simple linear model for recognizing hand-written digits with TensorFlow.
-I want to briefly introduce neurals network and TensorFlow in the context of a simple task in supervised learning.
+The first notebook implements a simple linear model for recognizing hand-written digits in the MNIST data set with TensorFlow.
+I want to briefly introduce neurals networks and TensorFlow in the context of this basic task in supervised learning.

-Once you become more familiar with neural networks and TensorFlow, I will show how to use neural networks approximate q-values in reinforcement learning.
+Once we become more familiar with neural networks and TensorFlow, I will show how to use neural networks to approximate q-values for simple reinforcement learning tasks such as cartpole and mountain car.

 The second notebook implements a convolutional neural network for recognizing hand-written digits.
+We need to use convolutional neural networks to approximate q-values for more advanced tasks such as playing Atari games.

 Note that this is going to be a very brief introduction to neural networks and TensorFlow.
-We are going to have an entire class on these topics next semester.
+I am going to be teaching an entire class on deep neural networks and TensorFlow in Spring 2019.

 ## Q-learning with shallow neural networks ##